rohany/rohany.github.io/src/content/blog/warp-specialization.md

 # Acknowledgments

 This post was put together after conversations with several colleagues and mentors: Rupanshu Soi, Fredrik Kjolstad, Alex Aiken, Michael Garland, Michael Bauer and Duane Merrill.
 Michael Garland, Michael Bauer and Rupanshu Soi gave helpful comments to improve this article.
 Thanks to Manya Bansal for giving me a push to condense these thoughts and release them into the wild.
+Nash Brown caught some typos in the pseudocode.